verbal-ale/spotify-popularity-prediction/README.md

 _In this group coursework, I worked in a team on a data mining and machine learning project using GitHub as our collaborative platform.
-The project covered various aspects of data mining and machine learning, including basic concepts, generative models, discriminative learning, and practical application of these techniques._
+The project covered various aspects of data mining and machine learning, including basic concepts, generative models, discriminative learning, and practical application of these techniques.
+My contribution consisted mainly of the inital data exploration and integration in the first phase of the project and covering the clustering requirement in the second phase._
 |||
 |--|--|
 | **Project's Aim:** | to predict a musical track's popularity based on its audio features |